101 – University of Waterloo

 Scholarships and Financial Aid

-If you are attending college or university for the first time, have an admission average of 85% or higher (including marks for required courses for the program you were admitted to) and are admitted to full‑time, first‑year studies at Waterloo, you will receive 1 of the following scholarships:
+If you are attending college or university for the first time, have an admission average of 85% or higher (including marks for required courses for the program you were admitted to) and are admitted to full‑time, first‑year studies at Waterloo, you will receive one of the following scholarships: